ecatmur/no-return/paper.md

 * `throw_t` (like `nullptr_t`)
 * `nilstate` (like `monostate`)

+We prefer `noreturn`, which is the name used by D and (modulo capitalization) by Python.

 ## 5.2 Why not `[[noreturn]]`?

 ## 5.3 Why not `void`?

 ## 5.4 Why not an empty class type, like `std::monostate`? {#std-monostate}

-## 5.5 Why not an empty class type with deleted constructors?
+## 5.5 Why not a class type with deleted constructors?

 ## 5.6 Does this deprecate [[noreturn]]?